 - Don’t throw the ball overhanded.
 Roll it down the lane.
 Throwing the ball could damage the equipment or injure someone.

-- There should be only one person on the lane approach at a time.
+- Only one person should be on the lane approach at a time.
 If multiple people go down there at a time, there’s an increased risk of bumping others and causing an altercation.

 - Don’t go over the foul line.
 It’s much more slippery beyond that line, and you’re almost guaranteed to fall.